codingMustache/codingMustache/README.md

 ## Joke of the Day

-What biscuit does a short person like?
-Shortbread.
+A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
+He was charged with shoplifting on two counts.

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+How many values can a single byte represent?
- 1. Cheetah
+ 1. 8
- 2. Puma
+ 2. 1024
- 3. Tiger
+ 3. 256
- 4. Leopard
+ 4. 1

 <details>
   <summary>Answer</summary>
-  Cheetah
+  256
 </details>